bane-labs/go-ethereum/contracts/README.md

 The rewards for consensus nodes will be immediately sent to their addresses, but the reward settlement for voters obeys some other rules:

-1. The rewards after first vote but before the next epoch starts are unclaimable, which means a voter can't benefit without participanting and affecting any election;
+1. A voter can only receive rewards when he votes to a consensus node or start to receive rewards since his voted candidate gets elected as a consensus node;
 2. A voter has to send a calling (e.g. `claimReward()`) by itself to `0x1212000000000000000000000000000000000001` to receive claimable rewards;
-3. The rewards are claimed and transfered as well when the vote amount changes via `vote(address candidateTo)` or `revokeVote()`.
+3. The rewards are claimed and transfered as well when the vote amount changes via `vote(address candidateTo)`, `transferVote(address candidateTo)` or `revokeVote(uint amount)`.

 There are several special cases of reward distribution: